If you have never previously committed a drug offence, you may understandably be concerned about the potential of facing jail time upon conviction.

 Are there any other aggravating or mitigating factors for drug charges?

 As mentioned, if an offender has never committed a criminal offence, this can act as a mitigating factor when it comes to sentencing.
-In addition to this, there are a range of other mitigating and aggravating factors which can influence the final sentencing decision.
+In addition to this, there are a range of other mitigating and aggravating factors that can influence the final sentencing decision.

-• If the possession was in a school, prison or licenced premises
+- If the possession was in a school, prison or licenced premises

-• Evidence of “county lines” exploitation
+- Evidence of “county lines” exploitation

-• If the drugs were cut with harmful substances
+- If the drugs were cut with harmful substances

-• If the drugs were of high purity
+- If the drugs were of high purity

-• Evidence of community impact
+- Evidence of community impact

 On the other hand, the following can act as mitigating factors:

-• The offender has shown remorse and/or is of good character
+- The offender has shown remorse and/or is of good character

-• The offender was using cannabis to help with a medical condition
+- The offender was using cannabis to help with a medical condition

-• They are taking steps to address their addiction
+- They are taking steps to address their addiction

-• They have a serious medical condition
+- They have a serious medical condition

-• They lack maturity, or have a mental disorder or learning disability
+- They lack maturity or have a mental disorder or learning disability

-• They are the sole or primary carer for dependent relatives
+- They are the sole or primary carer for dependent relatives

 If someone voluntarily enters a guilty plea, they could also receive a reduced sentence.